-The Utah Industrial Hemp Program ensures safety, compliance and equity to the industrial hemp industry by monitoring Utah’s cultivators, processors and retail establishments.
+The Utah Industrial Hemp Program ensures safety, and compliance of the industrial hemp industry by monitoring Utah’s processors and retail establishments.
 This program ensures consumer safety and product integrity by approving products prior to entering the Utah market and verifying through inspections that safety and label standards are met.

 - Industrial Hemp Laws and Rules

 - Industrial Hemp Retail Permit

 - Cannabis Sativa with less than 0.3% THC is classified as industrial hemp.
 Industrial hemp products encompass a wide range of items, such as CBD products, hemp fiber, hemp seed oil, and more.